kwaldenphd/web-scraping-python/README.md

 NOTE: You do not need to have working code for all components of this program.
 That's where we're heading with the final project.
 At this point, we're focusing on the conceptual framework for the web scraping program.
 Start to build out code where you can, but think about the programming version of outlining a paper.

 Q2D: What challenges or roadblocks did you face working on Q2C?
 What parts of the program do you understand/feel ready to develop at this point?
 What parts of the program are less clear?

-Q3: Describe in your own words how the url generation program covered in the previous section of the lab works.
-The full program is also included below.
-What is happening in the different program components?

-Q4: Select another Sports Reference web page that follows this pattern and write a program that generates a list of full URLs for that team/organization.

-A few places to start:
-- Baseball Reference season web pages have the following URL pattern:
-  * `https://www.baseball-reference.com/teams/`, `TEAM ABBREVIATION`, `SEASON`, `.shtml`
-- Basketball Reference season web pages have a similar pattern for NBA teams:
-  * `https://www.basketball-reference.com/teams/`, `TEAM ABBREVIATION`, `SEASON`, `.html`
-- Basketball Reference uses a slightly different pattern for its WNBA pages:
-  * `https://www.basketball-reference.com/wnba/teams`, `TEAM ABBREVIATION`, `SEASON`, `.html`
-- College Basketball Reference pages also follow a pattern:
-  * `https://www.sports-reference.com/cbb/schools`, `SCHOOL ABBREVIATION`, `SEASON`, `.html`
-- For Hockey Reference pages:
-  * `https://www.hockey-reference.com/teams/`, `TEAM ABBREVIATION`, `SEASON`, `.html`
-- Football Reference pages follow the same pattern for men's and women's teams:
-  * `https://fbref.com/en/squads/`, `SQUAD ID`, `SEASON`, `TEAM NAME`
-- Pro Football Reference pages also have a pattern:
-  * `https://www.pro-football-reference.com/teams/`, `TEAM ABBREVIATION`, `SEASON`, `.htm`

-NOTE: You DO NOT need to write a program that scrapes data from these pages for this question.
-The purpose of this question is to be able to programmatically generate a list of URLs that cover a date range.

-Q5: Describe the general approach to loading a web page in Python using `pd.read_html()`.
-What are the basic steps involved in this workflow, thinking about what happens to identify/isolate the specific table you want to work with?

-Q6: For Q4, you generated a list of Sports Reference URLs covering a time span for a specific team/organization.
-Select three years and web pages from that list- something early in the time period covered, something in the middle of the time period covered, and something toward the end of the time period covered.
-Do these pages have the same pattern in terms of number and order of tables?
-For one of these pages, what table or tables on these pages would you want to be able to extract and work with?

 Q7A: Develop an outline for a Python program that uses `pd.read_html()` to scrape data from one of the web pages you select in Q6.